momocow/python-aioeventbus/README.md

 #### LookupError
 This error is raised when calling `bus.off(event_cls, handler)` with any of `event_cls` or `handler` is not `None` and the lookup for the specified event or handler failed.

-#### InvalidState
-This error is raised when access the global context variable `event` outside the handler scope.

 #### HandlerError
 ```py